diku-dk/ap-e2024-pub/week4/README.md

 ### Some useful interfaces

-Just like in assignment 2, we write interface functions so we don't have to manually construct`EvalM` effect terms.
-For example, to retrieve the environment we re-implement `askEnv` from assignment 2 to work with the free monad version of `EvalM`:
+Just like in A2, we write interface functions so we don't have to manually construct`EvalM` effect terms.
+For example, to retrieve the environment we re-implement `askEnv` from A2 to work with the free monad version of `EvalM`:

 ```Haskell